dashevo/js-dapi-client/docs/getting-started/quickstart.md

 ## Quicknotes

-This package allows you to fetch & send informations from both the payment chain (layer 1) and the application chain (layer 2, a.k.a Platform chain).
+This package allows you to fetch & send information from both the payment chain (layer 1) and the application chain (layer 2, a.k.a Platform chain).